hotnutella/lendfusion-react/README.md

 ### Implementation

-- **React**: Used for building the user interface.
+- **React**: For building the user interface.
-- **RTK Query**: Utilized for efficient server state management in Redux, handling the data fetching, caching, and synchronization logic.
+- **RTK Query**: For efficient server state management in Redux, handling the data fetching, caching, and synchronization logic.
-- **CSS Modules**: Adopted for styling components in a modular and reusable way.
+- **CSS Modules**: For styling components in a modular and reusable way.
+- **Jest, React Testing Library and MSW**: For unit testing, integration testing and mocking.

 ## Demo
 The demo is accessible by following this link: https://hotnutella.github.io/lendfusion-react/